Health Care Payments Data (HPD)

 2. What data does the HPD System collect?

 The HPD System currently collects administrative data, including claims and encounters generated by transactions among payers and providers on behalf of insured individuals.
-This includes the following core claims data files: Member Eligibility, Medical Claims, Pharmacy Claims, Dental Claims, and Provider Data.
+This includes the following data files: Member Eligibility, Medical Claims, Pharmacy Claims, Dental Claims, and Provider Data.
 To be as comprehensive as possible and to maximize its utility and value for California policymakers and others interested in improving California’s healthcare system, the HPD Program will expand its data collection efforts to include Non-Claims Payment data.
 Please see the Non-Claims Payment Fact Sheet for additional information and expected rulemaking timeline.

 3. What format is used to collect the data?